-Central flat head: Other machines like the La Marzoccos and Slayers have a flat head screw that hold their screens in place and require the use of a short flat head to begin unthreading the screen.
+Central flat head: Other machines like the La Marzoccos and Slayers have a flat head screw that holds their screens in place and requires the use of a short flat head to begin unthreading the screen.
 Once it has been loosened you can also unthread it the rest of the way by hand and the screen will come out with the screw.

 Scrub the screen